JereKuusela/valheim-world_edit_commands/README.md

 	- Creature spawn coordinates (harmful because creatures try returning to the spawn coordinates when idle).
 	- LocationProxy data (redundant because the location spawn system sets this).
 - `copy=all`: Copies all of the ZDO data to the clipboard.
+- `copy=key1,key2,...`: Copies give data keys to the clipboard.
+See bottom of the file for available keys.
 - `center`: Sets `rotate` center point at player position.
 - `center=x,z,y`: Overrides the player position and sets `rotate` center point.
 - `chance=number`: Randomly filters included objects.
 For example 0.5 includes about half of the objects (50%).